-- 40,000 miles after you spend $2,000 in purchases within three months of opening the account
+- 50,000 miles after you spend $3,000 in purchases within the three months of opening the account.

-- Earn 2 miles for every dollar spent at restaurants, hotels, and at United Airlines–1 mile per dollar spent everywhere else
+- Earn 2 miles for every dollar spent at restaurants, hotels, and United–1 mile per dollar spent everywhere else

 - Largest number of destinations served

 - Most travel partners of any airline alliance

 - $0 annual fee for the first year, $95 after that but it’s waived for active-duty military

 United has a large domestic footprint and its 35+ partner airlines give United miles a fairly extensive reach world-wide.

 There’s another feature that makes United cards valuable beyond their miles–Cardholders have more flight options when redeeming miles.
 Having more flights choose from when booking reward travel means more available seats.
 That can make the difference between booking a trip or skipping it entirely.

 United℠ Explorer Card offers two United Club℠ one-time-use passes.
 Cardholders will receive them shortly after account opening and then two more with each account anniversary.
 Access to United Clubs nicely complements the network of airport lounges available with the previously recommended cards.